voxel51/player51/README.md

 npm install --save-dev @babel/core @babel/preset-env
 ```

 You may need to set your `$NODE_PATH` to include the appropriate node install locations, especially if you add the `--global` option to the commands above.
 With homebrew on mac this is `export NODE_PATH=/usr/local/lib/node_modules:/usr/local/lib/node_modules/npm/node_modules`.
-However, with the `--cli` option, the node_modules are stored locally.
+However, without the `--global` option, the node_modules are stored locally.

 ## Building